19Caitlyn94/braid-extension-component-library/README.md

-This is a simple react component library intended to be used as a starter pack for any new component library - built using React, Typescript and Rollup.
+This is a simple react component library intended to be used as a starter pack for any new component library - built using Typescript and Rollup.

 ## Prerequisites